Adderalfox/phishing-reaper/readme.md

 ```

 ## 🧾 License
-© 2025 Ritick Kalita.
+© 2025 Anuranan Chetia.
 For evaluation use only.

 ---